computersarecool42/bill-management-system/README.md

 Follow the on-screen prompts to add entries, apply discounts, and view the bill.

-## Contributing
-Contributions to improve the Bill Management System are welcome.
-Please fork the repository and submit a pull request with your changes.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.